Perform Dynamic Water Quality Modeling

 - Source tracing – Perform ongoing computations to determine the fraction of water originating from one or more specified source nodes, like junctions, tanks or reservoirs

-InfoWater’s dynamic water quality models accurately simulate both conservative species - like fluoride - and reactive species - like chlorine and trihalomethanes (THM).
+The dynamic water quality models in InfoWater / InfoWater Pro accurately simulate both conservative species - like fluoride - and reactive species - like chlorine and trihalomethanes (THM).

-Finally, InfoWater allows input of equations linking multiple substance accumulation and decay, distinguishing itself from standard 1st order chlorine modeling.
+Finally, InfoWater and InfoWater Pro allow input of equations linking multiple substance accumulation and decay, distinguishing itself from standard first-order chlorine modeling.

 Optimize Unidirectional Flushing Sequences